-The Society for the Humanities announces the Brett de Bary Interdisciplinary Mellon Writing Groups competition.
+The announces the Brett de Bary Interdisciplinary Writing Groups 2024-25 competition.
 Faculty working in tandem with graduate students are encouraged to submit applications for this program.
 Funds for Interdisciplinary Writing Groups are intended to encourage activities related to writing and publication, to be carried out throughout one academic year by groups consisting of a majority of faculty members (minimum of three) together with graduate students in the humanities.

 Two grants of up to $5,000 per year will be made available to groups of 5-7 participants, working in at least two different humanities departments, who can demonstrate that their research interests productively converge.
 Applications should present a schedule of meetings to be held in the course of the academic year, which would necessarily include presentation to the group of a work-in-progress by each member.
 Such sessions should offer substantive response and discussion, by the group, of each individual paper.
 Groups may schedule other, optional activities, as desired.